Fix OpenClaw Discord Errors: Intents, Permissions, and Silent Bots

 }

-Change name to whatever you want.
-Type can be PLAYING, WATCHING, LISTENING, or STREAMING.
+}Change name to whatever you want.
+Type options: PLAYING, WATCHING, LISTENING, STREAMING.

-Can i use slash commands with openclaw?
+Can I use slash commands with OpenClaw?

-The bot lags and replies 10-20 seconds late. why?
+The bot lags and replies 10-20 seconds late.
+Why?

-I get "unknown guild" errors in logs. what does that mean?
+I get "unknown guild" errors in logs.
+What does that mean?

-How do i run multiple discord bots in one openclaw instance?
+How do I run multiple Discord bots in one OpenClaw instance?

-Add multiple accounts under the discord config:
+Add multiple accounts under channels.discord.accounts:

 {